idaholab/moose/modules/optimization/doc/content/source/userobjects/DensityUpdateTwoConstraints.md

 that calculates and updates the design densities based on the filtered cost and compliance sensitivities.
-The density update is performed using the multi-material Solid Isotropic Material with Penalization (SIMP) method.
+The density update is performed using the multi-material Solid Isotropic Material with Penalization (SIMP) method (see [!cite](zuo2017multi)).
 The class requires the design density variable, the filtered design density variable, the density sensitivity variable, the penalty power, the volume fraction, the cost fraction, the cost variable, and the cost sensitivity variable as inputs.

 ## Example Input File